'What more can we take?' Puerto Ricans outraged Trump would take recovery funds for border wall

-Sixteen months after Hurricane Maria ravaged Puerto Rico, residents like Tati Morales in the Cercadillo neighborhood of Cayey, Puerto Rico are still struggling to get reliable access to potable water, phone service and a secure home.
+Sixteen months after Hurricane Maria ravaged Puerto Rico, residents like Tati Morales in the Cercadillo neighborhood of Cayey are still struggling to get reliable access to potable water, phone service and a secure home.

 "We almost have no lighting in our public roads, risking accidents," said Morales.
 "The infrastructure in general is still very weak — many streets in our neighborhood collapsed and they're still like that."